 - 3. Because PJM will self-schedule the Unit, Owner recognizes that the Unit's offer will always clear an auction and that Owner must accept the applicable clearing price. - 4.
 PJM automatically will transfer to Owner (and each Other Owner) the cleared capacity of the Unit for the portion of the Delivery Year during which it owns or controls the Unit, and that, as the "buyer" in this unit specific transaction, the Owner will for the duration of this period be responsible for any Capacity Resources Deficiency Charges and Non-Performance Assessment Charges that may be assessed (including those resulting from a reduced EFORd rating), and, for the duration of the delivery year, its proportional share of any Generation Test Resource Rating Test Failure Charges, or that may be assessed under RPM rules.

-duly authorized to a ct on Owner's behalf, d pacity Exchange Read/Write Access by Owr declares to PJM the authority described here declaration even to Owner's detriment.
+duly authorized to act on Owner and intends that PJM may rely u , JM the authority described here above ven to Owner's detriment.

-Signed thisth c , , , , 20
+Signed thisth day of , 20

 Signed by: Title: